 The following tables group the business situations that may arise in payment traffic in Switzerland into various payment types.
-These payment types are subdivided into domestic and foreign transfers and payments with no creditor institution (payment instructions and cheques).
+These payment types are subdivided into domestic and foreign transfers and payments with no creditor institution (cheques).

-The cold The colours and definitions used in the tables are as follows:
+The colours and definitions used in the tables are as follows:

 Type of transaction

 [1] Payment type number.
 The business situation is assigned to a payment type as described in the Implementation Guidelines.

 Payment slips (paying-in slips, cheques)

 Debtor (DEB, ordering party) details

-Creditor (CR_beneficiary) details
+Creditor (CR, beneficiary) details